The Importance of Maintaining Your Oral Health

 Gum Disease

 Gum disease is caused by plaque and can be made worse by food left in the teeth.
 The use of tobacco, ill-fitting dentures, poor diets, and certain diseases also pose threats to your gum health.
-Gum disease can lead to tooth loss, and more mildly, discomfort and sensitivity.
+Gum disease can lead to tooth loss and mild discomfort and sensitivity.

 Got Medicare Questions?